busytex/busyide/README.md

 - Basic diff tool
 - Preview for BMP, PNG, JPG, SVG, PDF
 - Share projects using base64-encoded URLs, useful for sharing MWEs at https://tex.stackexchange.com
+- As fast as your local machine, even at conference deadline times
 - High hackability and minimal codebase size

 # GitHub integration